Directly Probing Neutrino Interactions through CMB Phase Shift Measurements: Introduction

-Using the latest temperature and polarization datasets from the \textit{Planck} satellite, the Atacama Cosmology Telescope (ACT), and the South Pole Telescope (SPT), we place strong constraints on the neutrino decoupling redshift in both flavor-universal scenarios and flavor-dependent scenarios, where only a fraction of neutrino species participate in the interactions.
+Using the latest temperature and polarization datasets from the \textit{Planck} satellite, the Atacama Cosmology Telescope (ACT), and the South Pole Telescope (SPT), we place strong constraints on the neutrino decoupling redshift using phase-shift measurements in both flavor-universal scenarios and flavor-dependent interaction scenarios, where only a fraction of neutrino species participate in the interactions.

-This paper is organized as follows.
-In Sec.~\ref{sec:2}, we briefly review the induced phase shift from SM free-streaming neutrinos and describe how it generalizes in the context of realistic neutrino interactions that delay the decoupling epoch.
-Section~\ref{sec:3} incorporates the generalized phase-shift templates derived in the previous section into an analysis pipeline to constrain neutrino decoupling redshifts for both $\Gamma_\nu \propto T_\nu^3$ and $\Gamma_\nu \propto T_\nu^5$ interaction scenarios using current CMB data.
-We conclude and highlight future directions in Sec.~\ref{sec:4}.

 Throughout this work, the effects of neutrino self-interactions are computed with \texttt{nuCLASS}~\cite{Libanore:2025ack}\footnote{\href{https://github.com/subhajitghosh-phy/nuCLASS.git}{\texttt{https://github.com/subhajitghosh-phy/nuCLASS.git}}}, a modified version of the Boltzmann solver \texttt{CLASS}~\cite{Blas:2011rf}, while neutrino–DM scattering is modeled with \texttt{CLASS}'s built-in interacting DM–dark radiation module~\cite{Archidiacono:2019wdp}, based on the ETHOS framework~\cite{Cyr-Racine:2015ihg}.
 Appendix~\ref{sec:A1} provides further details on these implementations.
 In Appendices~\ref{sec:A2} through~\ref{sec:A4}, we include supplementary material covering the generalized phase-shift extraction from CMB power spectra with interacting neutrinos and validation of our template approximation, a comparison of our direct phase-shift analysis pipeline with established methods~\cite{Follin:2015hya,Montefalcone:2025unv}, and a complete summary of constraints from all CMB data combinations not shown in the main text.